Wing cracks, other flaws delay China jet manufacture

 To start with, a host of design flaws have delayed approval by the Civil Aviation Administration of China for the country's first homegrown passenger jet -- a 90-seat ARJ21 "regional" plane.

-That in turn is likely to set back the country's bigger ambition, to dent Airbus EAD.PA and Boeing's (BA.N) global stronghold with a 737-sized airplane of its own.
+That in turn is likely to set back the country's bigger ambition, to dent Airbus and Boeing's global stronghold with a 737-sized airplane of its own.

 During a stress test in mid-2010, the wings of the ARJ21 broke, or "cracked" in one executive's description, before the pressure applied reached regulatory norms.